-Although arts & humanities majors choose concentrations ranging from art to language to religion, they share a common set of courses, designed to develop strong skills to succeed in just about any career.
-This shared examination of the world gives arts & humanities majors the remarkable ability to tie today's decisions to those of the past, in a way that can prevent us from repeating catastrophic mistakes.
+Although arts and humanities majors choose concentrations ranging from art to language to religion, they share a common set of courses, designed to develop strong skills to succeed in just about any career.
+This shared examination of the world gives arts and humanities majors the remarkable ability to tie today's decisions to those of the past, in a way that can prevent us from repeating catastrophic mistakes.

-Not all designers get their own reality shows, but many arts & humanities majors combine their love of style with their sense of function to help improve our lives in ways we don't even notice.
-Before they take to the runways or to the design expos, these specialists start their careers in an arts & humanities degree program.
+Not all designers get their own reality shows, but many arts and humanities majors combine their love of style with their sense of function to help improve our lives in ways we don't even notice.
+Before they take to the runways or to the design expos, these specialists start their careers in an arts and humanities degree program.
 Thanks to technological advances, many of them can even take college courses online to earn their degrees.

 Interior designers undergo years of training to become experts at creating wonderful places for us to live, work, and shop.
 Fashion designers keep us looking good and feeling comfortable.
 Industrial designers make the products we use work even better.
-Despite their diverse interests, all three of those specialists share a background in arts & humanities that keeps them connected to the customers they serve.
+Despite their diverse interests, all three of those specialists share a background in arts and humanities that keeps them connected to the customers they serve.

-They may not always enjoy the jet-set lifestyles of the spies on television, but many intelligence agents put their arts & humanities degrees to use to keep our country safe from harm.
+They may not always enjoy the jet-set lifestyles of the spies on television, but many intelligence agents put their arts and humanities degrees to use to keep our country safe from harm.
 Whether they're monitoring broadcasts in foreign languages or preparing analysis of historic conflicts for senior officials, these smart and highly flexible team members enjoy significant job security and a solid benefits package.

 Visit any college campus today, and you'll hear dorm rooms blasting the sounds of high-energy video games.
 Most of those fantasy worlds grew from the brainstorms of video game designers.
 Game art & design careers have exploded in the past few years, with arts and humanities majors combining their skills in art, language, and social interaction to develop new generations of challenging, engrossing games.